MundoAndino Home : Andes Chile Guide at Mundo Andino

 Dagoberto Godoy was a Chilean pilot and the first person to fly over the Andes.

 Lieutenant Dagoberto Godoy took part in South America's first military flying race in July 1916.
-The Chilean army had sent 3 Bleriot monoplanes to Buenos Aires.
+The Chilean Army had sent 3 Bleriot monoplanes to Buenos Aires.

 Need more information for your travel research or homework?